 Case: Two-body, polished, case back with sliding winding crown, lapidated lugs.
 14k yellow gold.

 Dial: Black with applied yellow gold faceted pyramid indexes and luminous dots, outer minute track, sunk guilloché subsidiary dials for the seconds and the up-and-down indication.
 Yellow gold dauphine hands with some stains.

 Movement: Cal.
 497/1, rhodium-plated, 17 jewels, straight-line lever escapement, monometallic balance, shock absorber, self-compensating flat balance spring.
 Dial, case and movement signed.

 Introduced in 1952, the Futurematic was a very important reference for Jaeger-LeCoultre.
 It created models and specific references for markets Worlwide including the US market under the name LeCoultre.
 In the US market the watch was seen with different unique dials and case.

-This combinatrion of a black dial in a 14k gold case is rather unique.
-It has a sophiticated look that should be appealing to most collectors.
+This combination of a black dial in a 14k gold case is rather unique.
+It has a sophisticated look that should be appealing to most collectors.